speedscale/docs/docs/guides/graphql.md

 ## Testing Example (Simple)

 Most of the time, testers don't actually need to modify the AST query itself.
-Don't worry, we'll still show an example of how to do modify the query below but be aware that testers usually just need to edit the `variables` section of the query and not the AST.
-Developers intentionally externalize data that should be modiifed in the `variables` section.
-If you're modifying the AST then you're modifyinng the query itself - skip to the Advanced section below.
+Don't worry, we'll still show an example below.
+However, be aware that testers usually just need to edit the `variables` section of the query and not the AST.
+In a perfect world, developers intentionally externalize data that should be modiifed in the `variables` section.
+If you are not currently in a perfect world then skip ahead to the Advanced section below.

 Otherwise, focus on modifying the variables section in the Request Body.
 If you recorded GraphQL traffic, it will contain a request body section similar to this:

 ```json
 "variables": {